free of gluten. intolerant of average.

-My challenge was to find a way to create a spinach dip that was creamy and had a great depth of flavor.
-Replacing the sour cream was somewhat easy since dairy-free sour cream replacements are available, although they do lack the depth of flavor and creaminess of real sour cream.
+My challenge was to create a creamy spinach dip with great depth of flavor.
+Replacing the sour cream was somewhat easy since dairy-free sour cream alternatives are available, though they lack the depth of flavor and creaminess of real sour cream.
 Replacing the cheese, well, that’s not simple at all.
 How do you replicate the depth of flavor and texture that cheese brings to the dip?
 Is it possible?
 Yes!

-The creaminess is achieved by adding non-dairy sour cream and increasing the ratio of mayo (based on traditional spinach dip recipes).
+The creaminess is achieved by adding non-dairy sour cream and increasing the mayo-to-spinach ratio (based on traditional spinach dip recipes).
 The depth of flavor and savoriness cheese brings to the conventional dip is replicated by adding ingredients not usually found in spinach dips, such as nutritional yeast, tamari, and hot sauce.
-Adding veggies such as carrots, shallot, and roasted red peppers brings much-needed flavor, and using fresh spinach takes this dip to an even more delicious level.
+Adding veggies such as carrots, shallots, and roasted red peppers brings much-needed flavor, and using fresh spinach takes this dip to an even more delicious level.

 I love my dairy-free spinach dip!
-My favorite way to eat it is spooned on top of a Crostini made from our French bread baguettes.
+My favorite way to eat it is to spoon it on top of a Crostini made from our French bread baguettes.
 I also love dipping carrots and celery into the dip, but bread wins out every time.

 Gluten-Free Victoria Wolf